johnivanpuayap/johnivanpuayap/README.md

 # Currently Working on
 <br>
 Finishing my degree on computer science.
-I'm also working towards completing some of my personal projects, certifications, The Odin Project and and also documenting my #100DaysofCode Challenge.
+I'm also working towards completing some of my personal projects, certifications, The Odin Project and also documenting my #100DaysofCode Challenge.
 <br>
 <br>
 <h3>Genshin Artifact Adder</h3>